-The Trump Administration Is Working to Deport More Legal Immigrants
+The Trump administration is working to deport more legal immigrants

 USCIS touted its NTA guidance as one that would help align its practices with the Department of Homeland Security’s enforcement priorities.
 “For too long, USCIS officers uncovering instances of fraudulent or criminal activity have been limited in their ability to help ensure U.S. immigration laws are faithfully executed,” USCIS director Lee Francis Cissna wrote in a statement.
 The new policy “equips USCIS officers with clear guidance they need and deserve to support the enforcement priorities established by the president, keep our communities safe, and protect the integrity of our immigration system from those seeking to exploit it.”

 The agency told Mother Jones that it would issue NTAs to all foreign nationals who were “removable,” or here unlawfully, but noted it would largely focus on those who had been charged with crimes or had committed fraud.
 Of course, how that plays out remains to be seen—and it’s unclear how USCIS would be able to prioritize one type of applicant over another.
-(The new NTA policy will not apply to recipients of Deferred Action for Childhood Arrivals (DACA), or those with Temporary Protected Status.)
+(The new NTA policy will not apply to recipients of Deferred Action for Childhood Arrivals, known as DACA, or those with Temporary Protected Status.)

 The NTA guidance marks the latest step in USCIS’s ongoing crackdown on immigrants already in the country, including those who are here legally.
 Back in May, it updated its policies on how it would determine unlawful presence for students and exchange visitors, which could lead to harsher punishments for visa overstays.
 And last year, the agency introduced a slew of changes that tightened rules for work visa applications.

-These moves have been paired with a ramp up in the scrutiny of immigration applications, which makes the NTA policy all the more troubling, says Jennifer Minear, an immigration attorney based in Richmond, Virginia, who specializes in work visas and other employment-based applications.
+These moves have been paired with a ramp-up in the scrutiny of immigration applications, which makes the NTA policy all the more troubling, says Jennifer Minear, an immigration attorney based in Richmond, Virginia, who specializes in work visas and other employment-based applications.
 “We had already been seeing upticks in challenges by the government to legitimate petitions, denial of legitimate petitions, and crazy interpretations of the laws,” says Minear.
 “We’re going to see a lot of people that are being denied that shouldn’t be—it’s the fear and threat of that that’s going to intimidate people from wanting to risk the process at all.”

-This new NTA memo means that “a lot of people will be too afraid to apply for benefits for which they’re eligible,” says Julia Gelatt, a senior policy analyst at the Migration Policy Institute, a Washington, D.C.-based think tank that studies immigration policy.
+This new NTA memo means that “a lot of people will be too afraid to apply for benefits for which they’re eligible,” says Julia Gelatt, a senior policy analyst at the Migration Policy Institute, a Washington, DC-based think tank that studies immigration policy.
 She adds, “Even people who are fully qualified, who have nothing in their past, might feel that it’s too big of a risk to go ahead and apply for that green card or apply for naturalization.”

 Immigration advocates are particularly alarmed by the new NTA policy because the immigration landscape is already incredibly difficult to navigate, and the guidance puts increased pressure on foreign nationals to follow the exact letter of the law, no matter how complicated that may be in practice.
 Diane Rish, the associate director of government relations at AILA, notes how difficult this could be for students.
-Those on a student visa, for instance, aren’t allowed to work beyond a certain number of hours on-campus per week, and working even an hour beyond that limit could be considered a status violation.
+Those on a student visa, for instance, aren’t allowed to work beyond a certain number of hours on campus per week, and working even an hour beyond that limit could be considered a status violation.
 “Any small blip could be a status violation,” she says.
-If the student were to apply for a new visa later and officials determined the student violated their status, he or she could be considered unlawfully present from the day of that violation, and potentially denied their application and deported.
+If the student were to apply for a new visa later and officials determined the student violated their status, they could be considered unlawfully present from the day of that violation and potentially denied their application and deported.

 Rish is also worried about instances in which someone’s status simply expires while waiting for a case to be decided.
 Immigrants on the H-1B temporary work visa, for example, can only apply to renew their visa six months before their status expires.
 But if a case takes longer than expected to be decided and their status expires while they’re waiting, they could now be subject to deportation if their application is denied.